k2view-academy/K2View-Academy/articles/TDM/tdm_overview/02_tdm_glossary.md

 <p><h5>Business Entity / BE</p>
 </td>
 <td valign="top" width="650 pxl">
 <p>A Business Entity (BE) represents the central entity of a data selection for provisioning when using the TDM.
 A Business Entity can have multiple LUs with hierarchical structure.
-For example, a Customer Business Entity consists of Customer Care, Billing, Ordering, and Usage LUs.</p>
+For example, a Customer Business Entity consists of Customer Care, Billing, Ordering and Usage LUs.</p>
 </td>
 </tr>
 <tr>